jenova-marie/infra/README.md

 - **Single Source of Truth**: `modules.yml` defines all modules and their groupings
 - **Unified Execution Strategy**: All operations use `terragrunt --all` with targeted exclusions for reliable, path-resolution-free execution
 - **Centralized Flag Management**: All terragrunt flags are handled centrally by `execute_terragrunt()`
+- **Performance Optimization**: Multiple performance enhancements for faster operations:
-- **Performance Optimization**: `--provider-cache` flag enables 80-90% faster operations by caching providers across all terragrunt runs
+  - `--provider-cache` flag for 80-90% faster multi-module operations
-- **Parallel Output Generation**: Multiple modules process outputs simultaneously for optimal performance
+  - `--dependency-fetch-output-from-state` for 30-70% faster output generation (auto-enabled when safe)
+- **Sequential Output Processing**: Reliable sequential output generation ensures all modules complete successfully
 - **Automatic Output Generation**: State-changing operations automatically generate outputs
 - **Protected Module Preservation**: Output files for protected modules are preserved during destroy operations
 - **Consistent Environment Context**: All operations execute from the correct environment directory